pommepommee/testeur/README.md

   --timeout TIMEOUT  socket timeout in seconds
 ```

+## Flask
-Open `localhost:5000` (Flask default)
+1. Open `localhost:5000` (Flask default)

+## Tests

-Run the coffee machine
+1.Launch coffee machine

-Run tests on the left -- See results on the right
+2. Run tests on the left -- See results on the right
 ![image](https://user-images.githubusercontent.com/28791624/174411292-4c06550c-ce56-4fa4-a5a3-83ea96cb5c84.png)